David Meriwether (Kentucky politician)

-Meriwether was appointed as a Democrat to the United States Senate to fill the vacancy caused by the death of Henry Clay, and served from July 6, 1852 to August 31, 1852, when Archibald Dixon was elected his successor.
+Meriwether was appointed as a Democrat to the United States Senate to fill the vacancy caused by the death of Henry Clay, and served from July 6, 1852, to August 31, 1852, when Archibald Dixon was elected his successor.
 He was not a candidate for renomination in 1852.

 In 1853, Meriwether was appointed by President Franklin Pierce as Governor of the Territory of New Mexico after the position was turned down by Solon Borland, and continued in office to 1855.
 From April to July 1854, when Meriwether was out of state, the Secretary of the Territory, William S. Messervy, was acting Governor.

 Meriwether later served again in the Kentucky House of Representatives from 1858 to 1885, and served as speaker in 1859.
 After this he retired to his plantation near Louisville, Kentucky.

-He was interred in Cave Hill Cemetery.
+He died on April 4, 1893, at the age of 92, and was interred in Cave Hill Cemetery.